Suno Acoustic Breakup Ballad Prompts: 10 Heartache Templates

 Q: Can I add Chinese lyrics?

-A: Keep the Style Prompt English, generate instrumental + a guide vocal, then re-record your Chinese vocal over the bed.
-Suno’s Chinese pronunciation is still uneven.
+A: Keep the Style prompt in English, generate an instrumental plus a guide vocal, then re-record your Chinese vocal over the bed — or use Voices on Pro+.
+Suno’s Chinese pronunciation is improving but still uneven.

 Q: Best key for female breakup voice?